-- an alignment with section 50 (3) of the 2008 Companies Act that requires deposit of clients' securities with the CSD nothwistanding any contrary direction by clients. - an alignment with the definition of "securities of the same kind" by deletion of reference to "each kind". - an alignment with the definition of "uncertificated securities register" provided for under Section 1 of the 2008 Companies Act.
+- an alignment with section 50 (3) of the 2008 Companies Act that requires deposit of clients' securities with the CSD, notwithstanding any contrary direction by clients. - An alignment with the definition of "uncertificated securities register" provided for under Section 1 of the 2008 Companies Act.
 The participant of the CSD will be required to deposit securities in an "uncertificated securities register".
 This replaces the use of the current word "subregister". - an empowerment of the CSD to prescribe rules in accordance with which information may be disclosed to issuers. - an extension of the functions of a participant in respect of a central securities account to include an attachment and the giving of effect to any lawful instruction in respect of a security.
 Currently, the SSA limits the participants' general functions to instructions in respect of transfer, pledge and cession. - a provision has been made for the UNIDROIT principle of segregation of the funds and securities held by a participant for its own account and those held for or on behalf of clients.
 Currently, there is no provision in the SSA requiring rules to be crafted on the prohibition of debit balances and the amendment is specifically aimed at providing for this.
-30. Clause 33 Uncertificated securities (replaces and amends section 37) Current Provision New issues of listed securities can be in certificated or uncertificated (dematerialised) form.
+29. Clause 32 Uncertificated securities (replaces and amends section 37) Current Provision New issues of listed securities can be in certificated or uncertificated (dematerialised) form.
 Proposed Amendment To signal policy commitment towards full dematerialisation for listed securities, new issues [of listed securities] must be in dematerialised form.
 Dematerialisation affords significant efficiency and investor protection benefits.
-31. Clause 34 Functions of issuer of uncertificated (replaces and amends section 38) Current Provision Not aligned with the provisions of the 2008 Companies Act.
+30. Clause 33 Duties of issuer of uncertificated (replaces and amends section 38) Current Provision Not aligned with the provisions of the 2008 Companies Act.

-Proposed Amendment This section has been amended to align it with section 50(2) of the 2008 Companies Act dealing with immediate entries of any new issuances in the securities register of the issuer company as well as with the 2008 Companies Act's definition of securities register and securities of the same kind.
-32. Clause 35 Requirements with which depository rules must comply (replaces and amends section 39) Current Provision No alignment with the 2008 Companies Act provisions, in particular, sections 52 to 55 that override the SSA in accordance with section 49 of the 2008 Companies Act.
-The section requires conveyance of all the relevant information to clients by participants.
-Proposed Amendment The Section has been amended to provide for the following:
+Proposed Amendment This section has been amended to align it with section 50(2) of the 2008 Companies Act dealing with immediate entries of any new issuances in the securities register of the issuer company as well as with the 2008 Companies Act's definition of securities register.
+31. Clause 34 Requirements with which depository rules must comply (replaces and amends section 39) Proposed Amendment The Section has been amended to provide for the following: